justojsp/justo-plugin-apt/README.md

 # Dependencies

-This plugin requires the `apt` command already installed.
+This plugin requires:

+- The `apt` command.

 # Use